 So what do they do on this tour if they don’t play more than three shows?
 They’re busy running from the police, hooking up with people, hooking up with each other, getting drunk, getting stoned, and getting involved with many questionable types of people.
 Let me remind you, the boys in this story are 16 years old.
 At least there are significant consequences for each of the three at the end and not everything gets magically cleared up for a “happily ever after” ending.

 Here, I’ll even end on a positive note.
 By the end of the story, I was starting to relate to Wes.
 He and his friends go through a lot emotionally on this tour.
 Near the end when every single thing falls apart right before it gets glued back together for that final bit of hope before the end of the story, Wes goes numb.
-He starts to think that everyone would be better off without him and that the only person he actually has is himself.
-He’s been terrible to his best friend, his bandmate just kicked him out to play with someone better, and his parents don’t even act like they care too much most of the time.
+He starts to think everyone would be better off without him.
+He’s been terrible to his best friend.
+His bandmate just kicked him out to play with someone better.
+His parents don’t even act like they care most of the time.
 It’s a very human feeling that many of us know all too well.
 Although I would have liked to see more, I really appreciate how Wes develops in this story, and as I mentioned before, I also appreciate how the three receive consequences not just from their parents but also legally.
 It brings this book back down to earth.

 Final Thought: I gave this two stars because it’s simply okay.
-There are definitely parts of the story that I thoroughly enjoyed and found myself hating on less than other parts, but I couldn’t find much that stuck out to me as “great” about this story.
-I don’t completely hate it (guess I’m not as true a hater as these characters are), but I found little to like.
-With it being subtly cliche in parts and matching tropes that many realistic fiction YA stories are going through currently, I can see why this would be popular with other people, but The Haters certainly is not my type of story.
+There are parts of the story I enjoyed and found myself hating on less than other parts.
+But I couldn’t find much that stuck out to me as “great” about this story.
+I don’t completely hate it (guess I’m not as true a hater as these characters are); I just found little to like.
+With it being subtly cliché in parts and matching tropes that many realistic fiction YA stories are going through currently, I can see why this would be popular with other people.
+The Haters certainly is not my type of story.